adonisjs/v6-docs/content/docs/basics/routing.md

+---
+summary: Learn how to define routes, route params, and route handlers in AdonisJS.
+---

 # Routing

 The users of your website or web application can visit different URLs like `/`, `/about`, or `/posts/1`.
 To make these URLs work, you have to define routes.